thomss23/obsidianNotes/Distributed Data.md

 	- it can also help improve performance
 - Partitioning:
 	- splitting the database into smaller subsets called partitions, so different partitions can be assigned to different nodes (aka *sharding*).

+In the harsh reality of data systems, many things can go wrong:
+	• The database software or hardware may fail at any time (including in the middle of a write operation).
+	• The application may crash at any time (including halfway through a series of operations).
+	• Interruptions in the network can unexpectedly cut off the application from the database, or one database node from another.
+	• Several clients may write to the database at the same time, overwriting each other’s changes.
+	• A client may read data that doesn’t make sense because it has only partially been updated.
+	• Race conditions between clients can cause surprising bugs.

+For decades, [[Transactions]] have been the mechanism of choice for simplifying these issues.
+A transaction is a way for an application to group several reads and writes together into a logical unit.